Cortlynd101/Advanced-UI-Final-Project/README.md

     - [X] Users can login using Authentication.
 - [X] Nov 9
     - [X] Docker and Kubernetes are setup and the site is visitable on duckdns.
-    - [ ] Includes having a user see movies from the database.
+    - [X] Includes having a user see movies from the database.
 - [ ] Nov 13
-    - [ ] Users can view the movies that are currently in the theatre, as well as the details of those movies.
+    - [X] Users can view the movies that are currently in the theatre, as well as the details of those movies.
+    - [X] 1/2 Users can also view the upcoming movies and when they will visit the theatre.
-    - [ ] Users can also view the upcoming movies and when they will visit the theatre.
+    - [ ] 2/2 Users can also view the upcoming movies and when they will visit the theatre (second part because its not all the way done).
 - [ ] Nov 16
     - [ ] User can purchase tickets from the interactive UI in each theatre available.
     - [ ] User will not be able to purchase tickets that are already purchased.
 Those UI elements will be disabled.